-There are lots of great ad and strategy shops in New York City.
-And I've worked for a bunch of them.
+There are lots of great agencies in New York City.
+And I've worked for a fair few of them.

-Because right now the world is too exciting to be working for just one company.
+Right now, the world is just too damn exciting to be working for just one company.

-The best way to understand how the world is changing is to work with those who are creating the change.
-I've been lucky enough to work with some of the most interesting companies out there.
-Speed-learning, risk taking, experimenting - giving & taking new ideas.
+My way of understanding this wild and wondrous new world is to work with those who are changing it.
+I've been lucky enough to work with some of the most interesting companies out there - speed-learning, risk taking, experimenting, making and taking, and generally having a blast.

-And I only work eight months in every year.
-The other four months are 'lab time' - time to experiment with life itself - make stuff, volunteer, learn new skills.
+And because R&D is important, not just for corporations but for people, I only work eight months a year.
+The other four months are 'lab time' - time to experiment with life itself, make stuff, volunteer and learn new skills.

-Projects where the solution is not (just) communications, but a product, or a tool, or an action, or an idea the brand and company can own.
+Projects where the solution goes beyond communications, coming to life in a product, a tool, a provocative action or an idea the brand can give away.

 Tough cases: brands facing big challenges who have yet to tap into opportunities created by changes in culture.

-Supposed 'low interest' categories, born from the firm belief that any category can and should be interesting.
+Supposed low interest categories - born from the belief that any category can and should be interesting.

-Defining a brand's cause, its fight, its story, based on its role in people's lives and in culture at large.
+Defining a brand's cause, its fight, its story, based on not only on its role in people's lives but in culture at large.

 Finding the big idea fast.
 I distrust insights that need six weeks of research to get uncovered.

-Tracking down interesting stories within big piles of boring data and information.
+Tracking down interesting stories within big piles of supposedly boring data and information.

 Standard brand templates, with their endless tweaking of words.
-Trying to decide between 'refresh your life, every day' or 'refreshing vitality, daily'.
-We've all been in those meetings ...
-I have found that large brand documents that ladder up to very broad 'higher order benefits' often become the enemy of doing something bold and interesting.
+Trying to decide between 'refresh your life, every day' or 'refreshing vitality, daily' - aargh!
+I've found that broad 'higher order benefits' often become the enemy of doing something bold and interesting.

 All-day meetings.
 Does anyone enjoy them?